NHSDigital/integration-adaptor-111/README.md

 * PEM111_AMQP_PASSWORD

 ### SOAP ITK

-Incoming SOAP ITK message is validated.
-One of the requirements is to check SOAP To field - it's the URL of /report endpoint.
-You can set the expected value using the following env variable:
+* PEM111_SOAP_VALIDATION_ENABLED - Incoming SOAP ITK message can be validated.
+You can decide whether you want it enabled.
+Supported values are `true` and `false`
-* PEM111_SOAP_SEND_TO
+* PEM111_SOAP_SEND_TO - if the validation is on then one of the checked fields is SOAP To - it's the URL of /report endpoint.
+You can set the expected value using this variable.

 ### ITK HEADER
 ODS code and DOS Service ID from ITK `addresslist.address` are validated against list of supported values.